Tasted in ‘Corcelette’ with Daniel Bouland, 02 February 2021.

 South-facing, quite volcanic bluestone soil, the older vines directly above Château Thivin.

-Morogn Bellevue is split to two cuvées – one for the sand and one for the stones – different porte-greffes here too – both with concrete tank elevage.
+Morgon Bellevue is split into two cuvées – one for the sand and one for the stones – different porte-greffes (root-stocks/plant material) here too – both with concrete tank elevage:

 2019 Morgon Bellevue ‘Sables’